Generally there are a number of questions when deploying large sums of money into equities.

 The improvement in returns has been significant for periods when starting valuations were either ‘EXPENSIVE’ or ‘VERY EXPENSIVE’.

-The odds of a 10% return increases from 0% to 100% in the VERY EXPENSIVE phase and from 54% to 100% in the EXPENSIVE phase using the POWER STP.
+The odds of a 10% return increase from 23% to 100% in the VERY EXPENSIVE phase and from 65% to 100% in the EXPENSIVE phase using the POWER STP.
 This is exactly what we were expecting from the strategy and it doesn’t disappoint us.

 Should we use Power STP even when valuations are cheap?

 Ideally, when the valuations are cheap (0-50), you can simply make lumpsum investments.